presidentbeef/brat/docs/object.md

 >true? _condition_, _truebranch_, _elsebranch_

 Checks if the current object is true (and anything but null or false will be true) or if the condition given is true.

+### until
+>until _block_
+>until _condition_, _block_

+In the first form, this will loop the block until the block itself returns true.
+The second version will loop the block while the condition remains false.

 ### when
 >when _condition_, _result_, ...